artmg/lubuild/help/configure/write-Distro-to-flash.md

 ```

+NB: `zxcat` might not need that second parameter, at least not on Debian, as it often returns the error: `xzcat: /home/user/Downloads/image-file-name.img.img: No such file or directory` - consider checking and removing in the syntax above.

 Now you wait a few minutes, depending on
 the size of the image and speed of the media,
 before the **second** block to personalise the partitions.